 Here’s the breakdown – first, for ALL of Cambrian (MLS area 14 for my Realtor readers) that’s within the City of San Jose and second, by elementary school district.
 The area for Campbell Elementary is so small that the numbers are usually not of use (no offense to the Campbell school residents).
 It can just jump around too much to be helpful and often gives us no usable data.
 Please have a look:

-I highlighted the Union Elementary School District in both charts as the current lowest MOI.
-You’ll see that past charts show the fastest market shifts around.
+I highlighted the San Jose Unified Elementary School District in both charts as the current lowest MOI.
+You’ll see that past charts show that the fastest market shifts around.
 Aside from Campbell, which has numbers too small to register a MOI, these are the hottest tickets in the district.

 The message I’d like to convey is this: you can read about information for your part of Silicon Valley, or your city or zip code, but it’s not until you drill things down to an area that closely matches your own home will you have a better sense of your own home’s “real estate marker.”
 It’s never “how is the market?” so much as “how’s the market for YOUR home – or the one you want to buy?”

-If you were only tracking the whole of Cambrian, you might see .341 months of inventory.
+If you were only tracking the whole of Cambrian, you might see .643 months of inventory.
 That’s a lightning fast seller’s market.
-But it’s not quite so fast if you’re selling a Cambrian home in the San Jose Unified Elementary Schools area of the entry-level market.
-There, you’re seeing 0.667 months of inventory for homes around $1 million, while the same price point with Union Schools is a low 0.4.
+But it’s not quite so fast if you’re selling a Cambrian home in the Union Elementary Schools area of the entry-level market.
+There, you’re seeing 3 whole months of inventory for homes around $1 million, while the same price point with San Jose Union Schools is almost one tenth of that, a low 0.375.

 Years ago, I had a Willow Glen listing where the whole back yard was the pool.
 I did a study on the months of inventory and learned that pools in properties with that lot size took substantially more time to be absorbed.
 Likewise, I had a Los Gatos estate property on an acre of land, and the reverse was also true: the months of inventory showed that large lots on $2 million and up homes for sale did not sell nearly as well without a pool.